 Download the JMP Clinical Product Brief (PDF)

-Workflows, templates and reporting tools customized according to user role make it easy for data monitors, medical writers, biostatisticians and data managers to see and explore trends and outliers, and then communicate their discoveries.
+Out-of-the-box capabilities in JMP Clinical make it easy for data monitors, medical writers, biostatisticians and data managers to see and explore trends and outliers, and then communicate their discoveries.

 Using standard CDISC data formats, JMP Clinical allows centralized data monitoring teams to evaluate risk efficiently with reliable statistics and intuitive visualization.
 Risk metrics derived from recommendations by TransCelerate BioPharma, a consortium of pharmaceutical and biotech companies, provide a foundation for assessment.
 Simple customization makes it easy to add or modify metrics based on the nature of trial sites and study populations.

 Site-level tables deliver color-coded risk levels at a glance, allowing easy identification of any sites requiring immediate attention.
 Geospatial maps show site- and country-level clinical trials risk, providing additional insight into potential clinical trial problems such as environmental conditions or training programs.